How to choose a Mountain Bike

 This varies with the trail.
 Thin, shallow treads suit rides on dry ground, whilst wider, deeper tyres are perfect for muddy meanders.
 Try to get a balance between what suits you and where you will be riding.

-So now you know the basics you're probably thinking, "What type of Mountain Bike should I buy?"
+So now you know the basics you're probably thinking, "What type of MTB should I buy?"
 Check out your options here:

 MTB Trail Grading Guide